dmison/workshop/learn-js/_steps/step4-conditions.markdown

 }
 ```

-You can also put `!` before a group to reverse it's outcome too.
+You can also put `!` before a group to reverse its outcome too.